 Our advocacy of the idea is largely based on esthetic considerations, but such arguments do not carry much weight with the average city government.
-The strong reasons are the practical ones of not overcrowding the street at a given place; of not unduly shutting off light and air; of safety in case of fire, and of not unwisely depreciating net income from competing buildings of non-combustile construction, but of more reasonable height.
+The strong arguments do not carry much weight with the average city government.
+The strong reasons are the practical ones of not overcrowding the street at a given place; of not unduly shutting off light and air; of safety in case of fire, and of not un wisely depreciating net income from competing buildings of non-combustile construction, but of more reasonable height.
 This latter argument has not, so far as we know, been much discussed.
 For instance, if a new sixteen-story office building can earn four times as much as good, previously existing four-story buildings occupying most of the vicinity, the erection of the new skyscraper will cause land about it to rise suddenly and greatly in price.
-The owners of the surrounding four-story buildings will get searcely any more rents, while they will have to pay higher taxes.
+The owners of the surrounding four-story buildings will get scarcely any more rents, while they will have to pay higher taxes.
 They cannot usually for a long time realize on the increased value of their lots, because they cannot afford to tear down the old buildings to make room for new ones.
 To jump from four-story to eight or ten-story office buildings is enough for encouragement to progress, while to jump from four-story to sixteen-story buildings is clearly anticipating the reasonable growth of the demand for offices by many years.
 It is better that the rise in value of land should be distributed more broadly and more gradually.